 Deep Dive: Penetration Testing (Pen Testing)

 This deep dive covers Deep Dive: Penetration Testing (Pen Testing) within Prevention Methods for GCSE Computer Science.
-Revise Prevention Methods in Network Security for GCSE Computer Science with 15 exam-style questions and 18 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 8 of 10 in this topic.
+Revise Prevention Methods in 3.6 Fundamentals of Cyber Security for GCSE Computer Science with 19 exam-style questions and 18 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+It is section 8 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position